 Water: This is a long hike, so we recommend bringing plenty of water.
-You can fill your bottles directly from the rivers if you need a refill!
+You can fill your bottles from the rivers as well.

 Food: We brought a packed lunch (sandwiches and snacks) to enjoy on the trail.
 If you don’t bring a full lunch, definitely bring a few snacks for fuel.

 Layers: Even in the summer, it can be chilly, especially with those notorious Patagonia winds.
 A rain jacket and some layers that are easy to take on and off are necessary.
 In the winter, we were in heavier jackets atop other layers.
 A beanie and gloves are good to pack in the winter as well.

 Sun Protection: Portions of the trail have very little to no shade, so pack sunscreen, a hat, and/or sunglasses.

 Headlamp: If you plan to visit Laguna de Los Tres for sunrise or sunset, a headlamp will be useful when hiking the uneven trail in the dark.